Kampi/ZYBO/projects/DigitalAudio/README.md

  - **I2S_Receiver** - The source code for the [I2S receiver project](https://www.kampis-elektroecke.de/fpga/digitale-audioverarbeitung/design-des-i2s-empfaengers/).
 This project uses a nRF52 based SoC as I2S master for data generation.
 - **Signals.xlsx** - Excel sheet to calculate the values for a sine wave C array.
 - **AudioGenerator.py** - Python application to generate new samples.
+- **AudioInspector.py** - Python application to analyze and visualize wave files.

 ## Samples